tulip-lab/.github/profile/README.md

       ... details available upon joining ...
   ```

-  - `NEXUS` program is structured into distinct stages, each stage a stepping stone to your growth and scholarly development.
+  - `NEXUS` program is structured into :three: distinct stages, each stage a stepping stone to your growth and scholarly development.
 Each successful completion of a stage not only enriches your knowledge and skills but also prepares you for more advanced research challenges.
 The zenith of this journey is a one-year collaborative endeavor with TULIP Lab's distinguished supervisors, leading to the creation of high-impact publications.
+  - Each student who successfully completes every stage will receive a signed certificate from the TULIP Lab director.
-    - Stage :one: (corresponding to [SIT723](https://www.deakin.edu.au/courses/unit?unit=SIT723) Projects)
+    - :cinema: Stage :one: (corresponding to [SIT723](https://www.deakin.edu.au/courses/unit?unit=SIT723) Projects)
       - quality technical report (*three* months), supported by optional monthly group meeting with supervisors.
 Interested?
 Send your [request to join](https://groups.google.com/g/Nexus-S1) and include:
         1. **Background**:
              - *Name*: Your full name or the name you commonly use.